garciazapiain/records_app/README.md

   `\q`

-6. Set Up the Database Schema:
+6. Set Up the database schema:

   Connect to the records_app database: